MATT ROONEY – Save Jersey’s Founder & Blogger-in-Chief

 Brian McGovern assumed interim “Blogger-in-Chief” duties in August 2010 when site founder Matt Rooney went on a one year hiatus to work in state government.
 He immediately set to work recruiting new writers and broadening the blog’s appeal with the approach of critical elections in 2011 and 2012.

-Brian wears many hats these days including Voorhees Township GOP Municipal Chairman, owner of the Republican campaign consulting firm Exit 3 Strategies, LLC, and corporate attorney at Archer & Greiner, P.C., a large south jersey law firm (Brian’s writings and opinions are his own and do not reflect the views of Archer & Greiner, P.C. or any of its affiliates).
+Brian wears many hats these days including Voorhees Township GOP Municipal Chairman, owner of the Republican campaign consulting firm Exit 3 Strategies, LLC, and corporate attorney at a large south jersey law firm (Brian’s writings and opinions are his own and do not reflect the views of his employer or any of its affiliates).

 A South Jersey native, Brian is dedicated to fighting for Save Jersey’s vision of a freer and more affordable Garden State.
 Brian currently serves as Save Jersey’s managing editor.
 He continues to lead the blog’s efforts to develop its ever-expanding network across the Garden State.